amina0806/terraform-aws-security-multi-account/docs/audit-checklist.md

 # Audit Checklist — AWS Secure Baseline (Terraform + PaC)

-This checklist allows managers/auditors to quickly confirm the baseline deployment against required security controls.
 Evidence links point to screenshots and mappings in the repo.

 ---